CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/20-integration-guides/10-keycloak/03-create-realm.md

 ### Configure CZERTAINLY dedicated scope

-The user in the platform is identified using JSON ID as described in the [Identification](../../concept-design/architecture/access-control/identification#json-id) part of the access control.
+The user in the platform is identified using JWT Access Token as described in the [Identification](../../concept-design/architecture/access-control/identification#json-web-token-jwt) part of the access control.

 Based on the attributes coming from the configuration of the identity provider, proper mappers for the dedicated scope should be created.
 For more information, see [OIDC token and SAML assertion mappings](https://www.keycloak.org/docs/latest/server_admin/#_protocol-mappers) in the Keycloak documentation.

-As an example, if you want to create mapper that will map `groups` attributes (that are sent from Active Directory) to array of `roles` in the JSON ID, you can use the following configuration:
+As an example, if you want to create mapper that will map `groups` attributes (that are sent from Active Directory) to array of `roles` in the JWT Claims Set, you can use the following configuration:

 - Mapper type: **User Attribute**
 - Name: **Groups**
 - User Attribute: **groups**